unexpectedpanda/retool/readme.md

 * `-s` Split dat into regional dats, include dupes

 ## How it works
+There are multiple stages for eliminating dupes.

+### By region
 The input dat is split into regions, then each region is processed in a specific order.
 Each region cannot include titles that are in the regions that precede it.
 The USA version of a title is usually considered canonical.